Ronan Keating: 2022–present: Various appearances on The Voice franchise

 In December 2022, Keating was featured as a coach on the sixth series of The Voice Kids UK.
 He returned as a coach for the seventh series in July 2023.
 In June 2023, it was revealed that Keating would be a coach on the thirteenth season of The Voice of Germany which began airing in September.
 In January 2025, it was revealed that Keating would return to The Voice Australia for its fourteenth season after a nine-season hiatus, as a replacement to Adam Lambert, alongside Melanie C, Richard Marx and returning coach Kate Miller-Heidke.
+On 31 December 2025, Keating's show Ronan Keating and Friends: A New Year's Eve Party aired at 11.30pm on BBC One, in celebration of New Year's Eve.
+His guests included Boyzone bandmates Keith Duffy and Shane Lynch, and singers Louise and Calum Scott and actress-singer Shona McGarty.

 Awards

 Over the years he has won Smash Hits Best Solo Male.
 He was given a tree in London's Hyde Park for performing for The Prince's Trust.
 He also has a World Music Award for the best-selling Irish artist.
 In 2024, he received an Europäische Kulturpräis for his charity work.

 Other work

 Presenting

 On 3 May 1997, Keating presented the Eurovision Song Contest along with Carrie Crowley.
 He presented the MTV Europe Music Awards in 1997 and 1999, and co-presented the MTV Asia Awards in 2002 with Mandy Moore.
 He also hosted Miss World 1998.
 That same year, Keating co-hosted the Royal Variety Performance alongside Ulrika Jonsson at the Lyceum Theatre in London.

 In 1999, Keating presented all nine episodes of the BBC1 talent show Get Your Act Together.

 On 20 April 2009, Keating guest co-hosted The Morning Show in Australia alongside Kylie Gillies, while the show's regular male co-host Larry Emdur was on holiday.
 In addition, he has stood in for Steve Wright on his Sunday Love Songs on BBC Radio 2.
 He presented a Sunday request show on Magic 105.4 FM.

 In a section for the Jeremy Clarkson 2009 DVD Duel, Keating was invited to take part in an off-road race to find "the fastest off-road celebrity", along with newsreader Kate Silverton, Rugby player Matt Dawson, and Clarkson.
 He came third overall, after being forced to abandon the car with only 20 seconds left to complete the course to disarm the on-board time bomb.